 - How would a half-dead man have moved a great stone door of the tomb?

 - The body was not removed after the Roman soldiers fell asleep, because the penalty for a Roman solder allowing a prisoner to escape was instant execution of the guard.

-- If Jesus did not raise and appear to them, who would have made them all spend the rest of their life preaching of his resurrection and all but one were tortured /died for him?
+- If Jesus did not raise and appear to them, who would have made them all spend the rest of their life preaching of his resurrection and all, but one was tortured /died for him?

-- The apostles where simple honest common peasants not conniving liars.
-They willingly died for this conspiracy?
+- The apostles were simple honest common peasants, not conniving liars.
+They willingly died for this conspiracy.

 - What would have been a motivation for such a lie?
 There is no selfish motivation.
-They where hated, scorned, persecuted, crucified, boiled alive, roasted, beheaded disembowel and even fed to the lions.
+They were hated, scorned, persecuted, crucified, boiled alive, roasted, beheaded disembowel, and even fed to the lions.